Your monthly electricity bill swings wildly, especially during the summer and winter months.

 If you run at full loads, you need not transfer items across to the dryer as frequently.
 As a result, the dryer runs less often and you save electricity.

 There are always ways to cut down on your electricity bill.
-In fact, I am sure if you look around, you are going to find many more saving opportunities beside the ones mentioned above.
+In fact, I am sure if you look around, you are going to find many more saving opportunities besides the ones mentioned above.
 But be sure to share it with us by leaving a comment below.